Library Match

 Since match patterns can share unification variables between hypothesis and conclusion patterns, it is easy to figure out when the conclusion matches a hypothesis.
 The exact tactic solves a goal completely when given a proof term of the proper type.

-It is also trivial to implement the "introduction rules" for a few of the connectives.
+It is also trivial to implement the introduction rules (in the sense of natural deduction) for a few of the connectives.
 Implementing elimination rules is only a little more work, since we must give a name for a hypothesis to destruct.

 Section propositional.